 1. Historic Old Town

-Any visit to Cottonwood should start with a stop in the historic Old Town, a district that dates back to the early 1900s, when it was a center for the area’s mining and smelter industry.
-Today, many of the buildings feature the rock and brick architecture of the 1920s and 1930s.
+Any visit to Cottonwood should start with a stop in the historic Old Town.
+This is a district that dates back to the early 1900s when it was a center for the area’s mining and smelter industry.
+Today, many of the buildings feature the rock and brick architecture of the ’20s and ’30s.

 For a fun weekend, plan to stay in one of the Old Town’s boutique hotels, such as The Tavern Hotel, located in a renovated 1925 building.
-Then, spend an evening wandering Main Street, stopping at any of the tasting rooms that interest you.
+Then spend an evening wandering Main Street and stopping at any of the tasting rooms that interest you.
 I recommend checking out the hip Pillsbury Wine Company before having dinner around an outdoor fire pit at Pizzeria Bocce Patio Bar.

 2. Verde River